Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Summary

 \section{Summary}

-The structural and magnetic properties of long-period stacking order structures (polytypism) in pure-Fe were studied by first-principles DFT calculations.
-During deformation-induced martensitic transformation from $\gamma$-austenite to $\epsilon$-martensite, a new phase different from the $\epsilon$ phase was discovered in Fe-Mn-Si based alloys.
-To clarify the actual stacking sequence of the LPSO-like phase, we proposed several structural models for the LPSO structure of pure Fe, such as 4H, 6H$_1$, 6H$_2$, and 10H structures, and structural optimization was performed using first-principles DFT calculations.
+The structural and magnetic properties of long-period stacking order structures (polytypism) in pure iron were studied by first-principles DFT calculations.
+During deformation-induced martensitic transformation from $\gamma$-austenite to $\epsilon$-martensite, a phase (different from the $\epsilon$ phase) was discovered in Fe-Mn-Si--based alloys.
+In this phase, the additional diffraction spots are located at the 1/3 positions that correspond to the $\{$0002$\}$ plane of the $\epsilon$ (hcp) phase with the 2H structure, which suggests a 6H structure.
+However, the actual stacking pattern of the 6H phase is unknown.
+Therefore, we proposed several structural models for the LPSO structure of pure iron, including 4H, 6H$_1$, 6H$_2$, and 10H structures, and structural optimization was performed using first-principles DFT calculations.
 From a search among the stable magnetic phases, stable AFM states were identified in the 6H$_1$ and 6H$_2$ structures.
-An nonmagnetic and AFM state of 6H$_2$ was also revealed as the most energetically close to the $hcp$ structure, and the observed LPSO-like phase has a high probability to adopt the 6H$_2$ structure.
-We show that the magnetic contribution can stabilize the LPSO phases.
-The electronic origin of the phase stability is attributed to the depth of the valley in the DOS near the Fermi level, where the energy splitting between two peaks in occupied and unoccupied states is large, which leads to maximization of the phase stability.
-The relationship between the electronic structure and the phase stability was quantitatively verified for LPSO and $hcp$ phases in Fe, which was proposed for $hcp$-metals in the 1970s.
+An AFM state of 6H$_2$ was also revealed as energetically closest to the hcp structure, and the observed LPSO-like phase has a high probability of adopting the 6H$_2$ structure.
+Due to the probably coherent nature between the possible 6H structures, a negligibly low elastic contribution may not affect the highest probability of the appearance of the 6H$_2$ structure.
+The electronic origin of the phase stability is attributed to the depth of the valley in the DOS near the Fermi level; the energy splitting between the two peaks in occupied and unoccupied states is large, which maximizes the phase stability.
+The relationship between the electronic structure and the phase stability was quantitatively verified for the LPSO and hcp phases in Fe, which was proposed for hcp metals in the 1970s.